averyjmiller/bootcamp-challenge-01/README.md

 # HTML Semantics Challenge

 ## Description
-The purpose of this Boot Camp Challenge 01 webpage is to help students practice the semantic rules of HTML in order to make a webpage that is accessible and easy to understand.
-Students are given a 'User Story' with an 'Acceptance Criteria' that they must adhere to in order to complete the project.
-This project simulates an 'on-the-job ticket' or 'feature request' scenario that web developers commonly encounter.
+The purpose of this repository is to practice the semantic rules of HTML in order to make a webpage that is accessible and easy to understand.
 ## Installation
 You can clone this respository on GitHub at https://github.com/averyjmiller/bootcamp-challenge-01.
 ## Usage